 Mistake #4: Not Giving Testing Enough Time

-Automation technologies only function when the rules and algorithms are perfect.
+Test automation technologies only function when the rules and algorithms are perfect.
 When various technologies are combined over end-to-end processes that could last for several months, hyper automation makes this even more crucial.
-Testing must look at the entire process, not just the programming and automation features.
+QA must look at the entire process, not just the programming and automation features.
 It’s possible for downstream effects, such as lost data, bad data, or newly developed bottlenecks, to be equally as harmful as bad code.

-Mistake #5: Viewing Automation as an Exercise in Process Replication
+Mistake #5: Viewing Test Automation as an Exercise in Process Replication

 Automation of a particular activity without a fundamental change might result in the creation of initial value through process improvements and enhanced SLAs.
 The replication of the business process without properly analyzing any reengineering that can result in a more acceptable business outcome is a common error in the deployment of process automation tools.
 For an automation programme to be effective, process reengineering methodologies like Six Sigma, design thinking, lean, or others must be used beforehand or as part of the initiative.